Berthran/alx-higher_level_programming/0x00-python-hello_world/README.md

 This is a repository of the solutions to the `0x00.
 Python - Hello, World` student project of the ALX Software Engineering Programme.

-The objective for this is to be able to explain clearly the following:
+The objective of this project is to learn and be able to explain clearly the following:
 * Why Python programming is awesome
 * Who created Python
 * Who is Guido van Rossum